¹ Not hardware but important usability feature and is optional

 Cell Service

 Cell service was tested in the US utilizing US Mobile MVNO, referral link, as it allows for easy testing of the 3 major US network providers.
-The only downside is the TMobile service has deprioritized download speeds so your speeds can be on the slower side like mine based on location and network traffic.
+The downside is the TMobile service has deprioritized download speeds so your speeds can be on the slower side.
 Download/Upload speed tests were done using ookla speedtest.net and netflix fast.com with the data waster option enabled.
 As service seems to vary from moment to moment, I ran multiple tests and grabbed the best results for each section.
-Light Speed (Tmobile) seems to work perfectly without any issues.

-I also put in my JMP.Chat eSIM with their data plan and while the phosh settings says AT&T, speedtest says its T-Mobile and I dont have a reliable way to validate it since they route it so you come out of Poland for privacy reasons.
-The eSIM works on my PPP and but doesnt have a built in way to change profiles easily.
+The eSIM adapter works on the PPP but it doesnt have a built in way to change profiles easily.
 It does not work with eSIM Manager, hopefully it will in the future as I see there are discussions and even commits related to enabling AT backend support.

 US Mobile Light Speed (Tmobile)